 S: A big move.
 Strong.
 Because it could really go one of two ways.
 It went the good way.
 The accordion was in a monogrammed case with my initials on it and I thought "Man, this guy really gets me in a way I didn't even know I could be got".

-But then, like, I got one of the mini Chari Baskets for Lois but then decided I had to keep it for myself.
+S: I got one of the mini Chari Baskets for my daughter Lois but then decided I had to keep it for myself.

 J: What's that?

 S: It's amazing!
 It's like a fishing creel style basket that has little loops on the back so you can attach it to bike handlebars as well as a strap that you can wear like a backpack or like a purse but I like to wear it around my waist when I'm out exploring, finding finds.

 J: Finding finds?